aosabook/500lines/contingent/contingent.markdown

-There exist languages and programming methodologies under which Contingent would be a suffocating forest of tiny classes, with useless and verbose names given to every concept in the problem domain.
+There exist languages and programming methodologies under which Contingent would be a suffocating forest of tiny classes, with verbose names given to every concept in the problem domain.

 When programming Contingent in Python, however, we skipped the creation of a dozen possible classes